Ana Fagianni de Maldonado

 Ana Violeta Fagianni Enriquez de Maldonado (born c.
-1943) is a Guatemalan diplomat, activist, and the former First Lady of Guatemala from 2015 until 2016.
-She is the wife of former acting President Alejandro Maldonado.
+1943) is a Guatemalan diplomat and activist who served as the first lady of Guatemala from 2015 to 2016, as the wife of acting President Alejandro Maldonado.

-Prior to becoming the country's first lady, Fagianni served as career diplomat, including a posting as the Minister-counselor for the Embassy of Guatemala to Spain.
+Prior to becoming the country's first lady, Fagianni served as a career diplomat, including a posting as the Minister-counselor for the Embassy of Guatemala to Spain.
 She also served in El Salvador and Mexico.
-Additionally, Fagianni is an activist who has focused on women's rights, children and the elderly, and issues affecting the disabled in Guatemala.
+Additionally, Fagianni is an activist who has focused on women's rights, children and the elderly, and issues affecting people with disabilities in Guatemala.

 In November 2015, First Lady Fagianni headed a major Guatemalan government delegation on a five-day official visit to Taiwan, where she held talks with President Ma Ying-jeou.